Napa Moves to Oregon

 Last year, one resident on Soda Canyon Road, active in our first year of community organizing, abruptly sold her 250 acres and moved to Oregon.
 Two years ago Sandy Ericsson, the editor of the St Helena Window (archived here) and daughter of a previous St Helena mayor, moved to Oregon.
 A year before, a writer for the NY Times recognized that Oregon represents what Napa used to be - a place with some authenticity and a connection to the rural life of an agricultural community.
 She advised wine tourists to go there instead.

 It isn't just Oregon, of course, that is beginning to receive the diaspora of Napa's disenchantment.
 The photographer Charles O'Rear commented publicly on his decision to leave in Goodbye, Napa Valley.
+And Jason Hammett has more recently added an eloquent lament.
 For each of those that we know about, there are no doubt many more who have decided that the character that attracted them to Napa is disappearing as the place is being refashioned by a new generation more interested in the profit to be made from the image of a rural place than in actually living in one.

 Juliana Inman's departure is a bigger story than just the decampment of a politician mid-term.
 Napa is losing its connection to a rural, small-town way of life increasingly rare in the Bay Area.
 In a period of rampant tourism development in Napa it is significant that she seeks move to a place where there is still the hope of preservation.
 It is a difficult story for those who remain behind making the effort to retain that character, against all odds at this point, a battle that seems more hopeless with each new event center or hotel or housing project approved.